Play to Generalize: Learning to Reason Through Game Play: Data

 \subsection{Training Data Synthesis}

-This section provides additional implementation details for the game training data synthesis process, expanding on the methodology outlined in Section~\ref{sec:data}.
+Thanks to using the synthetic game data engine, we can flexibly generate large-scale training data with precisely controlled difficulty levels.
+This completely eliminates the need for extensive data filtering strategies used in previous rule-based RL work training on domain-specific data like math~\citep{meng2025mm,bae2025online}, where difficulty is hard to define and filtering can significantly reduce dataset size.

-For the Snake game, the environment consists of a $10 \times 10$ grid game board with two snakes of 1-grid initial length.
-At each time step $t$, each snake receives one action respectively to move, resulting in a new game state $s_{t+1}$.

-To generate meaningful moves that accomplish the objective of collecting more apples while remaining alive, we implement a policy network based on Proximal Policy Optimization (PPO)~\cite{schulman2017proximal}.
-The observation space is represented as a $10 \times 10$ grid with distinct values indicating empty cells (0), apples (1), the agent's own body (2), and other agents' bodies (3).
-These observations are stacked across 4 time steps to incorporate temporal information, resulting in an input tensor $\mathbf{X} \in \mathbb{R}^{10 \times 10 \times 4}$.

-The policy network architecture consists of two convolutional layers with $3 \times 3$ kernels, followed by fully connected layers.
-The first convolution has $C_1 = 16$ output channels while the second has $C_2 = 32$ output channels, both followed by ReLU activation functions.
-After flattening, the features pass through a fully connected layer with 256 units before outputting action logits for the four possible movements (right, left, up, down), which are then transformed into a probability distribution $\boldsymbol{\pi}(a|s)$ using softmax.
-The value function follows a similar architecture but produces a single scalar output $V(s)$.

-To prevent the snake from easily dying, we incorporate action priors that discourage suicidal moves by masking logits for dangerous actions (e.g., moving into walls or other snake bodies).
-The model employs the standard PPO objective with entropy regularization coefficient $\beta = 0.01$ to encourage exploration, along with a value function coefficient $\lambda = 0.5$ and a clipping parameter $\varepsilon = 0.2$.
-During training, we use a buffer size of 2048 and minibatch size of 32 with Adam optimizer at a learning rate $\eta = 10^{-3}$.
+For the Snake game, the environment consists of a $10 \times 10$ grid game board with two snakes of 1-grid initial length, where at each time step $t$, each snake receives one action to move, resulting in a new game state $s_{t+1}$.
+We define difficulty based on snake length—longer snakes create more complex game situations and more constrained movement options, closely aligning with how humans perceive difficulty when playing Snake.
+To generate meaningful moves that accomplish the objective of collecting more apples while remaining alive, we implement a policy network based on Proximal Policy Optimization (PPO)~\citep{schulman2017proximal}.
+The observation space is represented as a $10 \times 10$ grid with distinct values indicating empty cells (0), apples (1), the agent's own body (2), and other agents' bodies (3), stacked across 4 time steps to incorporate temporal information, resulting in an input tensor $\mathbf{X} \in \mathbb{R}^{10 \times 10 \times 4}$.
+The policy network architecture consists of two convolutional layers with $3 \times 3$ kernels ($C_1 = 16$ and $C_2 = 32$ output channels), followed by fully connected layers that output action logits for the four possible movements, transformed into a probability distribution $\boldsymbol{\pi}(a|s)$ using softmax.
+To prevent suicidal moves, we incorporate action priors by masking logits for dangerous actions.
+The model employs the standard PPO objective with entropy regularization coefficient $\beta = 0.01$, value function coefficient $\lambda = 0.5$, and clipping parameter $\varepsilon = 0.2$.
+Agents receive rewards of $r = +1$ for collecting apples and penalties of $r = -1$ for dying, enabling them to learn complex behaviors such as obstacle avoidance, apple pursuit, and multi-step trajectory planning.